 The justification to waive the policy regarding acceptance of a large grant application submitted by the Program Officer must address the factors listed below.
 As a PI, you should expect these issues to be discussed as you work with the Program Officer.
 These factors are the minimum points to be addressed, and others may also be considered:

-(1) The justification and supporting documentation must be submitted by Program to the OEP to allow sufficient time for the evaluation of the request and CSR notification prior to the submission date if acceptance is approved.
+(1) The justification and supporting documentation must be submitted by Program to the OEP to allow sufficient time for the evaluation of the request and CSR notification prior to submission if acceptance is approved.

 (3) The following criteria will be used by the Large Grants Committee to evaluate waivers for acceptance of large grant applications and constitute the basis for Institute decisions regarding acceptance of such applications: